Skip to contents

 Once the _targets.R file is created, open it and edit the config section:

-The input_dir is the directory that contains the SAS files (searched recursively).
-This directory can contain different registers.
-The output_dir directory is where the Parquet files will be written to.
+The sas_paths is a vector of paths to the SAS files to convert, found recursively via list_sas_files().
+This can span different registers.
+The output_dir is where the Parquet files will be written.

 After you’ve updated the config section, you can run the pipeline: